 You see, I had been stumped at most quarters because of the phenomenon that is the Edinburgh Festival, that unique gathering when the capital of Scotland is on art and culture high.
 No jokes!
 This is a month (mostly August) of revelry where the city is host to a variety of art and cultural events that bring together people from across the globe – to perform and to view.
 This roughly translates into the reality that this is the worst time and yet the best time to be travelling to Scotland.

 My dreams of staying in a quaint bed and breakfast operated by a cute old couple who would cook traditional Scottish breakfast and share folklore while seated around the peat fire at nights were dashed.
 Nevertheless, after much fretting and nail-biting, Didi and I managed to:

-# Book my flight on EasyJet for Bristol-Edinburgh-Bristol
+# Book my flight Bristol-Edinburgh-Bristol

-I opted for the low-cost carrier but you could always choose other options, especially if you feel packing for a week in a cabin bag would be #MissionImpossible.
+I opted for low-cost carrier EasyJet but you could always choose other options, especially if you feel packing for a week in a cabin bag would be #MissionImpossible.
 In the case of EasyJet, you need to shell out extra for check-in luggage.
 You could also join group tours with travel companies– they would take care of your travel, itinerary, stay and food.
 If you have the option of travelling from London, then do choose the train journey.
 I’ve been told the view of the route taken is mesmerising. #NextTime

 # Book a trip to the Isle of Skye

 I valiantly tried to book myself through various websites but was let down until Tours4Fun popped up with some interesting options.
 Lucky me was able to get a seat on a 3-day tour with Rabbies.
 Brilliant and most recommended.